What Is A Beam?

 As its name suggests it is a double overhanging portion on both the ends of the beam.
-In short, These types of Beams will have overhangs portion at both the support.
+In short, These types of Beams will have overhang portion at both the support.

-There is roller support and rotational moment on both the ends of beam
+There is roller support and rotational moment on both the ends of the beam

 9. Continuous Beam